indr19/Action_Recognition/README.md

 *[Return to contents](#Contents)*

 ## <a id="Edge">6.0 Inferencing at the Edge
-Download the docker image that will be used to run the inference on the jetson
-  * docker pull mayukhd/jetson_4_1:cp36torch1.7
-    * Remember to run the container on Jetson with --device=/dev/video0 flag
-    * Change the following in the index.html file to match your Jetsons IP

 ### 6.1 The Detector
-The feed detctor captures the live stream using the USG cam on the xavier and forwards it to the inferencer.
+The inference on Edge(Jetson Xavier NX) can be done through live feed or using saved videos.
 The frames recieved from the camera are buffered on the Jetson via a sliding window approach.
 Each frame initiates a new queue that keeps adding frames until a specified number of frames are collected. e.g. if we are going to do inference on a 3 second clip, assuming we are getting 15 fps from the usb cam on the jetson, we will have 45 frames in a queue, which will then be used for inference and then the frames will be discarded.
 Every second a new queue will be created, which means every 15 frames a new queue is created, at the end of 3 seconds we have 3 queues which the first queue having 45 frames, the 2nd one with 30 frames and the 3rd one with 15 frames.
 That is the maximum number of frames we will have in memory at a given time.
 As soon as a queue has 45 frames, we run the prediction and drop the frames.

+Download the docker image that will be used to run the inference on the jetson
+  * docker pull mayukhd/jetson_4_1:cp36torch1.7
+  * Remember to run the container on Jetson with --device=/dev/video0 flag
+  * Stream video from Jetson to a web browser
+    * Read the frame from the video feed of the camera encode the image in JPEG format convert the encoded image to bytearray format send the bytearray as image/jpeg content type in the http response Content-Type: image/jpeg bytearray(jpeg_encoded_image)
+    * yield(b'--frame\r\n' b'Content-Type: image/jpeg\r\n\r\n' + bytearray(encodedImage) + b'\r\n')
+  * Get the docker image to use on the Jetson, and run the container with access to the camera
+    * sudo docker run -it --rm --runtime=nvidia --device=/dev/video0 -v ~/w251/finalproject/app:/app -p 8888:8888 mayukhd/jetson_4_1:cp36torch1.7
+  * Install the dependencies inside the container
+    * pip3 install -r requirements.txt
+    * pip3 install -r requirements_dev_macos.txt

+### 6.2 Run Test
 * Download the test images
   * python3 download.py --val_video_list= full path to the test list --dataset_valdir= full path to where the image sequences
 * Setup Jetson for inststructions
   *  For setting up jetson please refer to the [Jetson Setup_Instructions](https://github.com/indr19/Action_Recognition/blob/master/README_Jetson_Setup.md)
+* Run a test scipt inside the container
+    * docker exec -it 6031b3f72bec sh
+    * python3 test.py --test-dir=\<test image seq. dir> --resume-dir=\<full path to checkpoint file>
+    * Test Accuracy - 30%

-### 6.2 The Inferencer
+### 6.3 The Inferencer
 The inference container runs the model that was trained in the cloud.
 On receipt of an feed, the container further preprocesses the image, feeds the processed image forward through the network and predicts the class of the video clip.
 We also provide a measure of accuracy (using the ground truth which is embedded in the file names passed through).
 Fetch the checkpoints from the system where you ran your training, e.g., if you ran your training in the cloud you would need to download the checkpoint named 'checkpoint.pth' file which will be in the location specified in --output-dir

+* Running the livedetect with a live feed
+  * python3 livedetect.py --device='cpu' --resume-dir=checkpoint.pth
+* Running the livedetect with a saved video
+  * python3 livedetect.py --device='cpu' --resume-dir=checkpoint.pth --fromlocalvideo --saved-video=2021-04-10-155333.mp4

-### 6.3 The Alarm Generator
+### 6.4 The Alarm Generator app

 * Ensure the following before running the app